Human Dignity Initiative: Follow-up to Punta del Este

 - May 19-21, 2019.
 Gaborone, Botswana.
 Seventh Annual Conference of the African Consortium for Law and Religon Studies (ACLARS).

 - May 17-18, 2019.
-Budapest, Hungary.
+Budapest.
 Annual Conference co-sponsored by ICLRS at Central European University.

 - March 5-6, 2019.
 Geneva, Side Event at the United Nations Human Rights Council.
 Coordinated with the Annual Report of UN Special Rapporteur on FoRB.

 - April 23-25, 2019.
 Abu Dhabi, United Arab Emirates.
 Conference on Tolerance and Respect for the Dingity of Everyone Everywhere.